zhenkewu/baker/README.md

 - To study disease etiology from case-control data from multiple sources that have measurement errors.
 If you are interested in estimating the population etiology pie (fraction), and the probability of each cause for individual case, try `nplcm`.

-- Reference publication can be found [here](http://arxiv.org/abs/1411.5774).
+- Reference publication can be found [here](http://onlinelibrary.wiley.com/doi/10.1111/rssc.12101/abstract) and [here](http://biostats.bepress.com/jhubiostat/paper276/).

 How does it compare to other existing solutions?
 ------------------------------------------------
-- Accknowledges various levels of measurement errors and combines multiple sources of data.
+- Acknowledges various levels of measurement errors and combines multiple sources of data.

 What are the main functions?